xformerfhs/homophone/README.md

 This location can be adapted to the local path.
 If UPX is not available, no compression is performed.

-As a result, the files `hashvalue` for Linux and `hashvalue.exe` for Windows are created.
+As a result, the files `homophone` for Linux and `homophone.exe` for Windows are created.

 ## Contact